semgrep/semgrep-docs/docs/semgrep-supply-chain/getting-started.md

 ## Block pull or merge requests

-Semgrep can be used to block pull requests (PRs) or merge requests (MRs) when it matches a blocking finding.
-When one or more findings is blocking, Semgrep returns exit code `1`, and you can use this result to set up additional checks to enforce a block in your CI/CD pipeline, such as not allowing merge of the PR/MR. This action applies to both full scans and [diff-aware scans](/semgrep-code/glossary#diff-aware-scan).
+Semgrep can help block pull requests (PRs) or merge requests (MRs) when it matches a blocking finding.
+When one or more findings is blocking, Semgrep returns exit code `1`, and you can use this result to set up additional checks to enforce a block in your CI/CD pipeline, such as not allowing merge of the PR/MR. This action applies to full and [diff-aware scans](/semgrep-code/glossary#diff-aware-scan).

 Semgrep Supply Chain versions **v0.122.0** and earlier automatically aided in blocking pull/merge requests if it discovered reachable findings in the code, but later versions do not do this.
 You can, however, configure Semgrep Supply Chain to help block scans whenever all of the following conditions are met: